Gabelbombe/azure-containerpipeline/assets/docker-azure.md

 dockeruser@dockerBuild:~$
 ```

 Connected!
-While we are in here we’re going to grab the local/private IP address using the ifconfig command:
+While we are in here we're going to grab the local/private IP address using the ifconfig command:

 ```bash
 $ ifconfig